Dynnammo/python_mermaid/README.md

 # Python-Mermaid
 This modules aims to implement a simple way for developers/admin-sys/devops to create on-the-fly [Mermaid diagrams](https://mermaid.js.org/).

+✅ Use of this module when:
+- keeping up-to-date diagrams about systems that can can be discovered with automated scripts :
+    - architecture of a server (packages, services,...)
+    - architecture of a folder (files and subfolders,...)
+    - ...
+- keeping up-to-date diagrams about a data-visualization tool (like [Metabase](https://metabase.com), [Lightdash](https://lightdash.com) etc.)
+    - list of collections and indicators with their links for modification
+- ...

+❌ Do not use this module for
+- making a single instance diagram that doesn't need to be updated : documentation, presentation etc.

 ## Installation
 ```shell
 pip install python_mermaid